-The most likely threat to Kianinny Resort would be the event of a bushfire.
-The main factors would be a High Fire Danger, hazard reduction plans and a response plan to provide safety to all guests.
-Should a bushfire threaten the resort the outcome would result in prompt response of emergency services and management of resort guests.
+The most likely threat to Kianinny Bush Cottages would be the event of a bushfire.
+The main factors would be a High fire danger, hazard reduction plans and a response plan to provide safety to all guests.
+Should a bushfire threaten the property the outcome would result in prompt response of emergency services and management of onsite guests.